 Please take advantage of these supporting resources to supplement your field trip with us!

-Introduce your students to the Billy Frank Jr. Nisqually National Wildlife Refuge with Davy’s Presentation which gives a general overview of the BNNWR and its history.
+Introduce your students to the Billy Frank Jr. Nisqually National Wildlife Refuge with Davy’s Presentation, which gives a general overview of the BFJNNWR and its history.

 The presentation below is specifically for our Eye On Nature field trips.
-If there are any issues with this presentation follow this link: Eye On Nature Presentation 2016
+If there are any issues with this presentation, please follow this link: Eye On Nature Pre-Trip Presentation 2019.
+Here are the notes to go with the presentation: Eye On Nature Slide Notes 2017

 Use this Ethnobotany Lesson Plan for your Ethnobotany Walk.